Omid Musawi: Club career

+Para Hills Knights

-Following his long stint with Twente, he had spells with SBV Vitesse and PEC Zwolle.
-He eventually signed with one of several interested clubs in Australia, Para Hills Knights SC.
+In July 2022, Musawi eventually signed with one of several interested clubs in Australia, Para Hills Knights marking his first professional career contract.
 Para Hills advanced to the State League 1 South Australia Grand Final that season.
-Despite a goal by Musawi, the club ultimately fell to West Adelaide SC 3–4 and missed out on promotion to the National Premier Leagues South Australia.
+Despite a goal by Musawi, the club ultimately fell to West Adelaide 3–4 and missed out on promotion to the National Premier Leagues South Australia.
 During the 2022 season he made five league appearances, scoring one goal.
 He made an additional four appearances and scored another goal in the playoffs.
-Following the season, he returned to the Netherlands to train with FC Dordrecht.
+Following the season, Musawi returned to the Netherlands to train with Dordrecht.

+Achyronas-Onisilos

+On 20 January 2023, Musawi signed with Cypriot Second Division club Achyronas-Onisilos.
+He make his debut in a 2–0 lost to Othellos Athienou on 11 February.

+Return to Para Hills Knights

+In January 2024, Masawi resigned with his former club Para Hills Knights.

+Selangor

+On 4 October 2024, Masawi signed with Malaysian Super League club Selangor, and debuted that evening for the reserve squad against Negeri Sembilan.

 International career

 Musawi made his senior international debut on 1 June 2022 in a friendly against Vietnam.
-A week later he made his competitive debut in a 2023 AFC Asian Cup qualification match against Hong Kong.
+A week later, he made his competitive debut in a 2023 AFC Asian Cup qualification match against Hong Kong.